 You are advised to follow a certain dress code.
 There are basically two reasons why it is recommended to be careful about what clothes you wear while traveling to the area.
 The first reason is to prevent you from hurting the sentiments of the local people and second, to protect you from the varied weather conditions prevailing in seasons.
 One more thing to keep in mind is mosquitoes…it is advised to keep your arms and legs covered because it provides protection (however, don’t forget to bring with you mosquito nets and repellents, especially for river cruises).
 Thailand’s time zone is GMT/UTC +7, so chances of jet lag cannot be ignored.
 It is advised that you get onto this time zone as soon as you leave home and try to eat and sleep according local time.
 Also, if you reach Thailand early in the day, try to stay awake – this will help the body’s internal clock to reset.

 If you are staying less than 30 days, you will not need a visa to Thailand in advance.
 You can have your passport stamped when you arrive.
 It is free and you don’t need to bring extra passport photos.
 However, this is only valid for 30 days and you must show your return ticket upon arrival to show that you plan to leave.

 We selected beautiful and traditional heritages resorts with all the facilities throughout the tour.
-When possible resorts have been selected carefully according to criteria of social and environmental impacts.
-In, Chang Mai and Chang Rai we have selected two beautiful ecolodges which are part of community-based projects that aims to conserve the natural heritage of the hill tribes.
+When possible, resorts have been selected carefully according to criteria of social and environmental impacts.
+In Chang Rai we have selected a beautiful ecolodge which are part of community-based projects that aims to conserve the natural heritage of the hill tribes.